Columbine Hall is over 600 years old. It is surrounded by a deep and wide moat, thought to be older still and built to resist Viking raids.

 In 1611 Carey sold Columbine Hall to Sir John Poley, a veteran of Elizabeth I’s Spanish wars.
 The main staircase dates from his ownership.
 In 1730 his relative, Major Richard Gipps, sold the estate to a rich iron merchant, John Crowley, whose daughter married the 2nd Earl of Ashburnham in 1756.
 For the next 150 years the Ashburnhams let the property to tenants, the most prominent of whom, Robert Boby, farmed at Columbine throughout Victoria’s reign.
-The brick wing dates from his time.
+The brick wing was added in the early nineteenth century.

 The 6th Earl sold the hall and its farm to the Potter family in 1914.
 It was used in World War II to train landgirls.

 In 1993 the hall and 29 acres of the original manorial lands were sold to Hew and Leslie Stevenson.